dtbkhanh/dtbkhanh.github.io/_posts/2025-04-30-interview-with-google.md

 This experience has left a lasting impression on me — not just because of the company name, but because of the rigor and intentionality of the process.
 Each stage challenged a different part of my skill set and helped me see my strengths and blind spots with greater clarity.
 While the outcome didn’t unfold exactly as I had imagined, I’m grateful for the opportunity and the professional insights gained along the way.

-The process reminded me that interviewing isn’t only about receiving an offer — it’s also about learning how we show up, how we grow, and how we move forward with a clearer sense of what we want to build next.
+The journey taught me that each interview, regardless of the outcome, contributes to our evolution and understanding of our career objectives.